 The documentary was filmed between 2000 and 2002 with the support of the Secretary of Culture of the city of Tucumán and with the financing of Conclub Media, an artistic collective that began that same year with the help of Peri Azar, director of the project.
 In mid-2003, 98% of the material inexplicably disappeared.

-In 2010, after Eduardo's death, the author of this piece decided to shed light on the matter and took on the challenge of configuring a work with what would originally be the making off of the disappeared documentary.
-After weeks of work on a defective, complex, technically deficient but above all scarce material, the "new" work is signed with the title "PERRONE, WRITER", a sincere documentary in an intimate key where the protagonist synthesizes his life before a camera that, silently and respectfully, accompanies him one afternoon in September.
+In 2010, after Eduardo's death, the author of this documentary decided to shed light on the matter and took on the challenge of configuring a work with what would originally be the making off of the disappeared documentary.
+After weeks of work on a defective, complex, technically deficient but above all scarce material, the "new" work is signed with the title "PERRONE, WRITER", a sincere documentary in an intimate key where the protagonist synthesizes his life before a camera that, silently and respectfully, accompanies him on an afternoon in September.
 As a frame, the periphery of the city of Tucumán, as chords, the noises of the traffic.

 Eduardo Perrone, cult writer from Tucuman, author of the emblematic "Preso común", "Visita, francesa y completa", "Días de reir, días de llorar", "Los pájaros van a morir a Buenos Aires" among others, dies without seeing any of his books republished and without receiving royalties for their sales.